Battle of Phước Long: North Vietnam

 On 20 July 1974, the PAVN High Command created the 4th Army Corps for the purpose of capturing Phước Long from the opposing South Vietnamese.
 Major general Hoàng Cầm was appointed as the first commander of the 4th Army Corps.
 The main body of the 4th Army Corps included the 7th Infantry Division and the 9th Infantry Division.
 The 7th Division sent its 165th Regiment out to support the 3rd Division, and got the 2nd Regiment from the 9th Division into its combat formation.
-In addition, the aforementioned units were supported by B2 Front Command forces included the 429th Sapper Regiment, the 25th Engineers Regiment, the 210th and 235th Logistical Groups.
+In addition, the aforementioned units were supported by B2 Front Command forces included the 429th Commando Regiment, the 25th Engineers Regiment, the 210th and 235th Logistical Groups.

 The North Vietnamese campaign against Phước Long was planned to take place in two separate phases.
 In the first phase PAVN forces would capture the military zones surrounding Phước Long which included Bù Đăng, Bu Na, Bo Duc, Duc Phong, Đôn Luân, and ARVN firebases around Bà Rá mountain.
 In the second phase PAVN units would launch a frontal assault, aimed directly at the district of Phước Long, the administrative centre of Phước Binh and the strategically important Bà Rá mountain.
 In both phases of operation, the PAVN would have to secure Route 14 in order to prevent reinforcements, which could have come in the form of the ARVN 5th, 18th or 25th Infantry Divisions.